loulblemo/simple_multi_app_server/README.md

 A simple example of combining nginx, gunicorn and flask using docker-compose

 TODO: Add a note on the importance of slashes (see also https://dev.to/danielkun/nginx-everything-about-proxypass-2ona)

+TODO: Add some slightly more complicated endpoint behaviour for testing